pkgdown/in-header.html

 ,modify=list(PK=add("KA=KA/KASCALE")))

-1. the specific line that defines TVKA is modified to include the effect of the scaling factor KASCALE
+1. the specific line that defines TVKA is modified to include the effect of the scaling factor KASCALE.
+This is done for illustration of overwrite, see the inits argument for how to edit parameter values directly.

 simres.varka2 <- NMsim(file.mod=file.mod